rrwick/Small-plasmid-Nanopore/method.md

 This document contains the commands I used for assembly and analysis.
 I did them on my [Nectar](https://nectar.org.au/research-cloud) instance, which is running Ubuntu 18.04.
+The commands are specific to my setup (e.g. scping files from [MASSIVE](https://docs.massive.org.au/) to Nectar), so you'll need to adjust commands to your setup as necessary to replicate this process.